BoiseState/CS390/README.md

-# CS-HU390
+# CS 390
-CS-HU 390: Technical Interviews, Jobs and Careers
+CS 390: Technical Interviews, Jobs and Careers

 ### Background
 * Students do not have exposure to the technical interview process